Association: accounting obligation, what you need to know

 The specific threshold for public subsidies#

 A particular case concerns associations receiving public subsidies.
-Under Article 8 bis of the law of 1 July 1901, the appointment of an auditor is mandatory when the association receives more than €153,000 in public subsidies (State, local authorities, public institutions).
+Under Article L. 612-4 of the Commercial Code (threshold set by Article D. 612-5), the appointment of an auditor is mandatory when the association receives more than €153,000 in public subsidies (State, local authorities, public institutions).

 Public fundraising#